Twins vs. Brewers: Betting Trends, Records ATS, Home/Road Splits

 - The Twins have won in 15, or 38.5%, of the 39 contests they have been named as odds-on underdogs this year.

+- Minnesota is 7-13 this season when entering a game as the underdog by +115 or more on the moneyline.

-- Sportsbooks have implied with the moneyline set for this matchup that the Twins have a 52.4% chance of pulling out a win.
+- The Twins have an implied victory probability of 46.5% according to the moneyline set by oddsmakers for this matchup.

-- Minnesota and its opponents have gone over the total this season in 58 of its 125 opportunities.
+- Games involving Minnesota have gone over the total set by sportsbooks in 59 of 126 chances this season.

 - In 11 games with a line this season, the Twins have a mark of 4-7-0 against the spread.